ivkontiny/GoGreen/README.md

 ## Dragos Vecerdea
 ![](https://imgur.com/snAWRzG)

-Goals:
+- Goals:
 - Understand how to put together small different software pieces
 - Understand all the important technologies needed for creating a fully functional software
 - Be a member of a pretty large team, a bring the right contributions to it
-- Get used to deadlines, and other managerial things involved in a large project Strong points:
+- Get used to deadlines, and other managerial things involved in a large project
+- Strong points:
 - A good understanding of the way algorithms work and how to make the most out of them depending on the needs
 - A strong mathematical foundation
-- Some experience in creating a piece of software from the scratch Weaker points:
+- Some experience in creating a piece of software from the scratch
+- Weaker points:
 - I sometimes skip steps just to finish stuff faster.
 - I am not always patient and I loose my motivation if things are getting crazy
 - I am usually against using libraries in Java preferring to write the entire piece of code on my own.
 But this time I should listen to Andy and start looking for useful packages/libraries.

-Conclusion; I wish us luck and I feel that there is no way this project could go wrong as long as we stick to the guidelines and listen to each other.
+- Conclusion: I wish us luck and I feel that there is no way this project could go wrong as long as we stick to the guidelines and listen to each other.

 ## Jochem van Lith